-Some serious flaws in the scientific reporting of two acupuncture clinical trials, for the treatment of infertility and allergic rhinitis, were recently published on Prof Edzard Ernst’s blog.
+Some serious flaws in two acupuncture clinical trials, for the treatment of infertility and allergic rhinitis, were recently published on Prof Edzard Ernst’s blog.
 The overly positive way in which the researchers made their mostly negative results public was also of concern.
 Both these studies were published by the researcher of the year, Prof Caroline Smith, of the National Institute of Complementary Medicine (NICM), Australia.
 The stream of comments and discussions that followed made me think of another commonly overlooked aspect when it comes to acupuncture clinical trials.
 Conflict of interest!
 In both these studies the authors declared to have no conflicts of interest and in other similar studies by this author this also seems to be the case.
 The question can be asked; If you are a practicing acupuncturist conducting a clinical trial in acupuncture, isn’t that, by default, a serious conflict of interest?
 The intention of this article is not an in-depth discussion of what a conflict of interest is, but rather to compare medical doctors with acupuncturists turned researchers.
 Let me explain.

 Some medical doctors (GPs, surgeons etc.) decide to leave their practice after practicing 10-20 years to become full time researchers (and visa versa).
 Universities accept these people with open arms because they bring with them a wealth of knowledge regarding the practical side of medicine and healthcare in general.
 They are thus seen as an asset to any medical research project including clinical trials.
 Can the same be said about an acupuncturist?
 They also bring with them years of experience and thus they should also be a major asset to any acupuncture clinical trial.
 But I am afraid not!